Oppn rejects Odisha govt''s claim on poverty reduction

 to have brought down poverty ratio.
 It is not visible on the ground," BJP's chief whip Mohan Chanraj Majhi said during

-debate on the governor's address in the Assembly.
+the debate.
 Alleging that about 90 per cent of tribals and dalits

 in the state are still deprived of basic amenities, Majhi said 40 per cent of the state's population belongs to SCs and STs